Feline morbillivirus: Modulation of host processes

 The virion interacts with its host and manipulates its cell machinery in various ways.
 It enters using the cell's own receptors, which were not originally designed for viral entry.
 Specifically, the receptors CD150 and PVRL4 are used for viral entry into their respective bodily regions.
 CD150 can be found on many immune cells including: macrophages, dendritic cells, B-cells and T-cells.
 PVRL4 is present in keratinocytes of the epidermis and bronchial epithelial cells.
-Additionally, the viral V protein is known to have a role in inhibiting MDA-5 antiviral signaling, which acts to increase interferon production in the face of infection.
+Also, the viral V protein is known to have a role in inhibiting MDA-5 antiviral signaling, which acts to increase interferon production in the face of infection.
 Once virally infected, MDA-5 sends out signals corresponding with an antiviral state in order that fewer interferons be produced to interfere with viral replication.
 While the virus uses its own enzyme to make a copy of its genome, it hijacks host ribosomes to translate its RNA into protein.
 Specifically in felines, the virus is known to interact with the renal system, but in other species it has been known to negatively influence the respiratory, epithelial, immune and central nervous systems.

 Associated diseases

 This virus is often affiliated with tubulointerstitial nephritis in domestic cats.
 A study was done on domestic cats by Woo et al., and those tested Fmo-PV positive also exhibited symptoms of kidney disease, namely necrosis of the tissues and degeneration of the renal tubules.
 Expression of cauxin protein was also diminished, which correlates with tubulointerstitial nephritis.
 Cauxin plays a role in the production of felinine and glycine, which act as feline pheromones; cats use these as territorial markers.
-In cases of tubulointerstitial nephritis brought on by feline morbillivirus, cauxin levels will be significantly depleted.
+In cases of tubulointerstitial nephritis brought on by feline morbillivirus, cauxin levels are significantly depleted.
 In other animals as well, morbillivirus is connected to acute febrile respiratory tract infection.
 It is also hypothesized that Fmo-PV could be linked to CNS disease due to the fact that G355-5 cells are susceptible to feline morbillivirus, and these cells originate from astrocytes, glial cells of the central nervous system.